 In addition, the Authority has directed staff to include local matching funds for litter abatement as eligible within the Flexible Subprogram of the Local Transportation Program.
 Participating agencies may also provide a soft match in the form of time and materials.
 Depending on the success of this pilot program, there may be future opportunities to extend it beyond two years.
 The Authority and Fresno COG staff are also exploring other long-term strategies for dealing with litter along transportation facilities within the County.
 Table 5 below provides a quick overview of the funds expected during the most recent fiscal year for this Program and each of the Subprograms.
+Note that the Measure C funding estimate was updated and is reflected in this SIP since the Regional Transportation Program was updated and revised by the Fresno COG.

-MEASURE C REAUTHORIZATION SALES TAX REVENUE FY 2020/21 MEASURE C FUNDING ESTIMATE % OF MEASURE C FUNDING Total Measure C FY 2020/21 Estimate: \$69,476,795 100.00% 3.
-Regional Tran sportation Program \$21,120,946 30.4% Urban (50%) \$10,213,089 14.7% Rural (50%) \$10,213,089 14.7% Fresno Airports \$694,768 1.0%
+MEASURE C REAUTHORIZATION SALES TAX REVENUE FY 2024/25 MEASURE C FUNDING ESTIMATE ^{4} \$111,477,737 % OF MEASURE C FUNDING 100.00%

+FUNDING ALLOCATION PROGRAMS

+3. Regional Transportation Program \$33,889,232 30.4%

+Urban (50%) \$16,387,227 14.7%

+Rural (50%) \$16,387,227 14.7%

+Fresno Airports \$1,114,777 1.0%